Skip to main content

 A lack of selenium means that even if you have enough T4, your body cannot effectively use it.
 Zinc is also essential for this conversion process and for the proper functioning of the immune system, which is particularly important given that the most common cause of hypothyroidism in many regions is an autoimmune condition known as Hashimoto’s thyroiditis.

 The body’s internal communication network, the hypothalamic-pituitary-thyroid (HPT) axis, is designed to regulate hormone levels with exquisite sensitivity.
 The hypothalamus in the brain releases thyrotropin-releasing hormone (TRH), which signals the pituitary gland to release thyroid-stimulating hormone (TSH).
-TSH, in turn, instructs the to produce T4 and T3.
+TSH, in turn, instructs the thyroid gland to produce T4 and T3.

 When hormone levels are low due to micronutrient deficiencies, the pituitary gland compensates by producing more TSH in an attempt to stimulate the thyroid into action.
 This is why an elevated TSH level is a key indicator of hypothyroidism.
 Understanding this feedback loop is the first step in recognizing that your symptoms are not isolated events but are part of a larger, interconnected system that is calling for support.